 Social media is a controversial beast.
 For marketing agencies it signifies great marketing potential; during Covid, social media created connections and community; for some it signifies a much more unpleasant place to spend time.
-With such a mixed reputation, for #SocialMediaDay 2021 we’re taking a look at all the amazing things social media has achieved in recent years.
+With such a mixed reputation, for #SocialMediaDay 2021 we’re taking a look at all the amazing benefits that social media has achieved in recent years.

 Social media has created awareness and driven change